 Just ten years ago, on a 2008 Mustang V6, you were looking at a 4.0L Cologne V6 with a measly 210 HP and 256 lb-ft of torque.
 Since then, Ford has increased those numbers by over 100 on both horsepower and torque - with two fewer cylinders!
-Did we forget to mention the Mustang EcoBoost also gets over 30 miles per gallon on the highway?
+The Mustang EcoBoost also gets over 30 miles per gallon on the highway.
 For the fair-weather fan and moderate enthusiast, the EcoBoost is certainly no slouch.

 The real question through all of this is which is for you - the 2018 Mustang EcoBoost or 2018 Mustang GT?
 With two great options at a mid-range price point, both are certainly attainable for enthusiasts out there.
 So, let’s get to business!

 The numbers really show the primary differences between these two, as well as the major improvements made over the past year.
 When it comes to the new 2018 Mustang GT and EcoBoost, the numbers have risen across the board from the outgoing 2017 model year.
 With better technology inside and outside of the engine bay, both the EcoBoost and GT variants have seen major gains, and now there’s really a tough choice to make for your next Mustang.

 ||2018 Mustang EcoBoost